 I was surprised the other day when I noticed that I hadn’t posted it yet.
 So, I snapped a quick picture of my plate the other night at dinner.
 I served this with some leftover chicken and it was a quick and easy dinner on a busy night.

 My kids are not fans of this dish.
-As they have told me numerous times; they love spinach in salads, soups and smoothies, but not all by itself.
+As they have told me numerous times; they like spinach in salads, soups, and smoothies, but not all by itself.
 Oh well, it just means more for my husband and me!